 Once again this is something we are all guilty of and while it’s fine to have nice meals and buy a few presents for the family.
 There are definitely things that just aren’t worth spending your money on.
 This links into my budgeting tip, just remember to spend it on things that you couldn’t do or buy anywhere else.

 6) Don’t get stressed out by the little things

 7) Don’t Just Get on any Train

 This might seem tempting and spontaneous but your interrailing ticket doesn’t actually cover you for all train journeys.
 Many trips require a seat reservation to board, getting on one without means you could find yourself with a nasty and unexpected fine.
 So do your research before you hop on!

 8) See it all Through your Phone

 As easy as it is to be glued to your phone try to switch off from the screen for a while and live in the moment.
 It’s a tricky balance to achieve between taking photos and being present but when you look back you will thank yourself that you didn’t spend the entire time uploading to Snapchat/ Instagram.

 9) Give yourself a break

 Travelling can often feel like go, go, go and sometimes all you need is a quite early night to gather up your energy and start the next day feeling refreshed.
 So don’t feel guilty about taking some time out for a little TLC.
-Alongside this don’t forget to drink water, it’s such a simple thing but its very easy to loose track and just forget.
+Alongside this don’t forget to drink water, it’s such a simple thing but its very easy to lose track and just forget.
 Hydration makes everything better and keeps you feeling healthy and refreshed.

 10) Don’t Feel Like you have to Stick to your Plan